without Internet Explorer,

 For the most part, this manages to be yet another solid exercise in modern thrashing, but it doesn’t quite have the same level of bite that “Spitting Venom” did, and it also suffers a bit for the lack of brevity.
 One of this band’s strengths is their ability to get their point across shortly, and some of these songs hold on just a tad bit longer than they need to, particularly in the cases of the slower ones.
 Pretty much anyone who was still hanging on to the good old days by the time 1992 rolled around will remember the transition period that thrash metal went through, and there’s a good bit of that going on here, but it’s still well within the acceptable paradigm for those looking to mosh like no tomorrow.
 It’s not quite “Among The Living”, but it’s definitely a respectable album from a young, up and coming outfit.

-Before getting to the actual music, I have a story to tell, kids... gather round.
-One cold night in February, I went to an Overkill concert, just like every metalhead who knows what's good.
+Before getting to the actual music, I have a story to tell... gather round.
+One cold night in February, I went to an Overkill concert, just like every metalhead who likes thrash.
 And, as always, a couple of bands played as support.
-I must have had a symbolic (to quote you-know-which-James) “horseshoe up my ass”, because not only did the might Overkill wreck everything, but there was a British band called Savage Messiah opening for them.
-The concert was very good, so I thought I'd check out their record...
+And not only did Overkill wreck everything (pun intended), there was also a British band called Savage Messiah opening for them, and it was right up my alley, so the first thing I did was to sink my claws into their album...

 … and I thank the appropriate deity that made me do it.
 “Insurrectiong Rising” is more than a solid melodic thrash record.
 For a fairly young band, it's very mature and packed full of ideas – and, for the most part, very good ones.
 When I first heard Savage Messiah, two names jumped into my mind immediately – Megadeth and Testament.
 One of the two reasons is that Savage Messiah do incorporate a lot of melody into their thrashing, the other one being the vocals.
 Dave Silver's phrasing is quite similar to Chuck Billy and you can hear bits of Mustaine's singing style in his voice.
-That's not really a bad thing, far from that, Silver manages to sound impeccable in low-to-mid-range and menacing in the high registers, with an occasional terrific shriek, like in the beginning and the end of “Vigil of the Navigator”.
-I find myself doing the “AAAAAAAAAH!” pretty much every time I hear that song, it's that fun.
-And it is good for the lungs, though my neighbors don't really approve.
+That's not really a bad thing, far from that, Silver manages to sound impeccable in low-to-mid-range and even in the higher registers, he can let loose a furious wail.

 The melodic parts and solos are influenced by the heavy metal classics and Savage Messiah clearly did their homework.
 However, don't expect any crazy, unplayable shredding.
-The record is based on focused songwriting.
-That means the leads are kept, most of the time, short and to the point.
+The record is based on focused songwriting, and the solos are no exception - the leads are kept, most of the time, short and to the point.

 The performance is very tight.
 The stand-out element of Savage Messiah are the vocals and guitars, but a nod also goes to the drummer.
 He doesn't try to steal the show, he gives the songs what they need and manages to end up sounding creative and technical.
 The bass is somewhere out there, though I have trouble finding it in the mix, especially with other instruments that are far more exciting.

 The quality of “Insurrection Rising” rises and falls with the songwriting.
 That is the simple reason why my rating isn't higher.
 “Corruption X” is just a boring, plodding track.
 “Vigil of the Navigator” is so-so, midpaced and never really going anywhere.
-It seems that cool screams do not make a good song.
 Apart from those two, though, this is a strong record with good lasting value.
-The closest comparison to draw would possibly be Testament's “The New Order” or some Flotsam and Jetsam - it is carried by the same musical elements (vocals, song structure and melody) as this record and the thrash part is not quite as over-the-top as on “Reign in Blood” or stuff like that.
+The closest comparison to draw would possibly be Testament's “The New Order” or some Flotsam and Jetsam - it is carried by the same musical elements (vocals, song structure and melody) as the thrash parts aren't not quite as over-the-top.

 Recommended?
 Sure.
-Especially those who like a bit of structure, melody and thought with their thrashing, check this one out if you can...
+Especially those who like a bit of structure, melody and thought-out songwriting to go with the thrashing.